prasanthgpks/783e3154-212d-4898-acef-0f4441358a92/README.md

 ### Pre-Requisites

 1. Make sure Docker is installed in your workstation.
-If not follow the instructions [Here] (https://www.docker.com/get-started/) to install it.
+If not follow the instructions [Docker](http://docker.com) installation [Here] (https://www.docker.com/get-started) to install it.